If you’re thinking about enlarging your breasts, you probably have a lot of questions such:

 - Consider your personality and lifestyle.
 Before you schedule your breast augmentation procedure at Waverley House clinic in Adelaide, think about the type of person you are and the life you lead.
 For example, do you want your breasts to be noticed or would you prefer something more subtle that suits your introverted personality?
 Do you exercise often?
 Do you plan to have children in the future?
 These types of questions are all important when choosing your breast implant size.

 - Go bigger if you’re unsure.
-A large percentage of women opt for revision surgery or re-augmentation because they realise they actually want to go bigger.
+A large percentage of women opt for revision surgery or re-augmentation because they realize they actually want to go bigger.
 So, if you’re weighing up two different sizes, rather go with the bigger option.

 - Always listen to what your plastic surgeon is advising.
 Your breast augmentation procedure will be carried out by a surgeon that you trust so trust what they have to say about your implant size too.
 Your surgeon has years of experience and knows what sizes work best with different body types and frames.